n-clarke/Git-Commands/README.md

 cd ~/dir/
 ```
 # Initialized Empty Git Repository
-> After you’re in the chosen file directory / or project directory enter either
+> Once your in the chosen file directory / or project directory enter either
 ```
 git init <project-name>
 or
 git init
 ```
-> See hidden files: Command + Shift + .
+> To See hidden files: Command + Shift + .
 # Create New Git Branch:
 ```
 git branch <branch-name>